 Execution of the purchase and sale agreement followed a process previously announced by the Trust whereby the Trustee had engaged a third party to market the Trust's assets.

 The expense reserve used to pay administrative expenses in the absence of current month distributions was depleted in October 2020.
-As a result, Simmons Bank, the Trustee, is currently paying the expenses for the Trust, subject to its rights to be indemnified and reimbursed pursuant to the terms of the Trust indenture.
+As a result, Simmons Bank, the Trustee, has paid expenses for the Trust, subject to its rights to be indemnified and reimbursed pursuant to the terms of the Trust indenture.
 However, there is nothing in the Trust indenture that requires Simmons Bank to pay the expenses for the Trust.
 The right to indemnification would include proceeds received from a sale of the Trust's assets, if any.

-XTO Energy has advised the Trustee that $2,847,000 of excess costs were recovered on properties underlying the Oklahoma net profits interests.
+XTO Energy has advised the Trustee that $2,132,000 of excess costs, including accrued interest of $763,000, were recovered on properties underlying the Oklahoma net profits interests.
 However, after the partial recovery, there were no remaining proceeds from the properties underlying the Oklahoma net profits interests to be included in the current month's distribution.
-Underlying cumulative excess costs remaining on the Oklahoma net profits interests total $11,589,000, including accrued interest of $2,422,000.
-This balance does not include the portion of the Chieftain settlement the Panel determined could be charged as a production cost.
+Underlying cumulative excess costs remaining on the Oklahoma net profits interests consists entirely of accrued interest of $1,744,000.
+This balance does not include the portion of the Chieftain settlement the arbitration panel determined could be charged as a production cost.
 XTO Energy has estimated the amount to be approximately $14.6 million (net to the Trust).

 As previously disclosed, XTO Energy advised the Trustee that it reached a settlement with the plaintiffs in the Chieftain class action royalty case.
 On July 27, 2018, the final plan of allocation was approved by the court.
 Based on the final plan of allocation, XTO Energy advised the Trustee that it believes approximately $24.3 million in additional production costs should be allocated to the Trust.
 On May 2, 2018, the Trustee submitted a demand for arbitration seeking a declaratory judgment that the Chieftain settlement is not a production cost and that XTO Energy is prohibited from charging the settlement as a production cost under the conveyance or otherwise reducing the Trust's payments now or in the future as a result of the Chieftain litigation.
 The Trust and XTO Energy conducted the interim hearing on the claims related to the Chieftain settlement on October 12-13, 2020.
 In the arbitration, the Trustee contended that the approximately $24.3 million allocation related to the Chieftain settlement was not a production cost and, therefore, there should not be a related adjustment to the Trust's share of net proceeds.
 However, XTO Energy contended that the approximately $24.3 million was a production cost and should reduce the Trust's share of net proceeds.